-- Organic chemistry ranks 11th in U.S. News & World Report graduate school rankings.
+- U.S. News & World Report ranked Organic Chemistry 11th, Physical Chemistry 12th, and Theoretical Chemistry 18th in graduate school rankings.

 - Physicists from the School of Physical Sciences played a key role in the discovery of the Higgs boson particle in Geneva, Switzerland.

 - The Department of Mathematics hosts first-tier research programs in pure and applied mathematics, and is strongly committed to education and community outreach.